MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-management.md

 This article describes how to configure advanced options for Defender for Cloud Apps cloud discovery log collectors.

+Defender for Cloud Apps cloud discovery continues to focus on base firewall formats.
+Changes to the logs being forwarded at the firewall level may not continue to work, or may cause issues with parsing.
+If you find errors of this sort, we recommend that you continue to use the base firewall format, or use options with the custom log collector.
+For more information, see [Use a custom log parser](custom-log-parser.md).

 ## Modify the log collector FTP configuration